OMGeeky/homecontrol.esp-sensors/docs/oled_display.md

 - Display a list of values (e.g., sensor readings)
 - Simulation mode for testing without hardware
 - Integration with the ESP Sensors framework
+- Configuration-based initialization
+- Inherits from the Sensor class for consistent API
+- Support for both integer and hex string I2C addresses

 ## Hardware Requirements